 If you’re interested in reading about our most recent work for a retailer, check out A.C.
 Moore Case Study and the Inventory Management App our team has created for this retailer’s team.

-You can also watch the full Case Study Video for A.C.
-Moore here.
+Watch the full Case Study Video for A.C.
+Moore below.